digital-land/digital-land.github.io/content/blog-post/beta-team.md

 <a href="https://www.flickr.com/photos/psd/41029633762/in/photolist-jyYHT4-oPKYJw-oPNTYc-puaxVG-puaBz5-pubaqD-pudh7o-pGfsn5-pJw4x1-pLnFia-pLnHV4-pLBsQk-pLFMBC-xQTbtg-F5Tufk-25vDAEE-7poCaB-7vC8aR-2nc2WAm-c49faQ-dku3xm-dLTVws-dZ3PLs-dZZHnt-f1t7Do-6T7BH-JdMT" title="Design phases"><img src="https://live.staticflickr.com/897/41029633762_95129fdd9b.jpg" alt="Design phases"/></a>

 I’m going to say something which might be tough for you to hear, but I think is important for me to say.
-We’re not a discovery, and we’re no long in alpha.
-We worked hard on many different alphas over three years before passing our [alpha assessment](https://www.gov.uk/service-standard-reports/digital-land-alpha-assessment-report).
+We’re not in discovery, and we’re no longer in alpha.
+We worked hard on many different alphas over 3 years before passing our [alpha assessment](https://www.gov.uk/service-standard-reports/digital-land-alpha-assessment-report).

 We’re a beta service, and have been since we launched [planning.data.gov.uk](https://www.planning.data.gov.uk) last year in September.